mumoshu/variant2/README.md

 It is designed to allow concise descriptions of your command.
 The Variant language is declarative, describing an intended goal of the command rather than the steps to compose your command.

-In addition to everything available via the [native HCL syntax](https://github.com/hashicorp/hcl/blob/hcl2/hclsyntax/spec.md), Variant language provides the following HCL `blocks` to declare your command:
+In addition to everything available via the [native HCL syntax](https://github.com/hashicorp/hcl/blob/hcl2/hclsyntax/spec.md), Variant language provides the following HCL `blocks` and `functions` to declare your command.

+**Blocks**:

 - Parameters
 - Options